 Mariner Wealth Advisors onboarding process

-Mariner Wealth Advisors offers a quick submission form on its website that you can fill out to request a meeting.
+- Contact the firm: Mariner Wealth Advisors offers a quick submission form on its website that you can fill out to request a meeting.
 You will be asked to provide your name, location, contact information and a quick summary of what you’re looking for.
 You can also use the firm’s website to search through advisors on staff and reach out directly to one who you think is a good fit.
+You can also search on the site for a local advisor at one of the firm’s office locations.

-If you like the arrangement, you can accept the plan to join as a formal client.
-The advisor will then meet with you on a regular basis to update your portfolio as needed.
+- Accept the plan: If you like the firm’s proposed arrangement, you can accept the plan to join as a formal client.

 Is Mariner Wealth Advisors right for you?

 If you’re looking for an advisor that can handle multiple parts of your financial plan, then Mariner Wealth Advisors could be a good choice, thanks to all of its different services.
 The firm could also be a good choice for investors with smaller portfolios.
-Mariner Wealth Advisors’ investment minimum is just $100,000 for its managed portfolios, and it only takes $5,000 to invest through the firm’s Charles Schwab partnership.
+Mariner Wealth Advisors’ investment minimum is $100,000 for its managed portfolios, and it only takes $5,000 to invest through the firm’s robo-advisor.

-If you’re trying to minimize expenses in your portfolio though, Mariner Wealth Advisors might not be the best fit.
-The firm’s maximum asset-based fee can run quite high — more than double the market average.
+If you’re trying to minimize expenses in your portfolio, however, Mariner Wealth Advisors might not be the best fit.
+The firm’s maximum asset-based fee can run quite high.
 The fee structure could also increase costs through conflicts of interest, such as commissions from its broker-dealer service leading to excess trading.
-Make sure to ask your advisor how they would avoid these issues before signing on.
+Before you make your decision, be sure to research multiple firms to ensure you find the right financial advisor for you.